fbpx

 Sunflowers are also great for providing shade and windbreaks in the garden.
 They can be used to protect more delicate plants like lettuce from the harsh afternoon sun.
 Here is a big list of companion plants for sunflowers.

-To grow sunflowers plants for seed saving, start with high-quality seeds.
+To grow sunflower plants for seed saving, start with high-quality seeds.
 Make sure to buy them from a reputable seed company.

 Plant sunflower seeds in well-draining soil after all danger of frost has passed.
 Sunflowers do best in full sun, but they will tolerate partial shade.